kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

 2. Create a template `config.yaml` file by entering this command:

         $ sudo bash dcos_generate_config.sh --validate-config

+    Here is an example of the output.
+You can ignore the warnings.

         Running mesosphere/dcos-genconf docker with BUILD_DIR set to /home/centos/genconf
         23:54:54 dcos_installer.action_lib.prettyprint:: ====> VALIDATING CONFIGURATION
         23:54:54 dcos_installer.config:: Configuration file not found, /genconf/config.yaml.
 Writing new one with all defaults.